YanaCSharp/cpp/README.md

 * **Templates:** C++ supports templates, which are a powerful feature that allows you to write generic code that can work with different data types.
 * **Operator overloading:** C++ supports operator overloading, which allows you to define custom behavior for operators such as `+`, `-`, and `*`.
 * **Exception handling:** C++ supports exception handling, which is a mechanism for dealing with errors that occur during program execution.

-**Getting Started with C++**

-There are a number of ways to get started with C++.
-If you are a beginner, I recommend starting with a beginner's tutorial.
-There are many tutorials available online and in books.
-Once you have a basic understanding of the language, you can start practicing by writing small programs.